-umongst us; if all whom He calls are prepared for their work, we can have nothing to do but to assign them their labor.
-Because if it be assumed, that the object of the probation is nerely to settle the question of a call, it will then follow, hat, on the hypothesis, that He calls none who are not prepared, we could not, with propriety, make their graduation, by ordination, to the office and work of the ministry, to deend upon their passing approved annual examinations upon sertain preparatory studies in literature and theology.
-But on the hypothesis, that though called, they may not be prepared for usefulness, we subject them to a course of preparaory study, and make their ordination to depend upon their giving evidence of preparation, as well as a call.
-It is also elieved with equal confidence, that a great many of the ruits of our pious labors are called to the work of the minisry, but never obey the call.
-Some refuse by an act of volintary disobedience.
-But others refuse under the force of ircumstances which greatly palliates their error.
-They are conscious of a great want of preparation, even for that parial work we propose to assign licentiates in Conference.
-The public opinion, (whether right or wrong, is not the quesion,) against the practice of entering the Christian ministry, with as little preparation as they feel they have, is daily findng expression in forms, which have a very discouraging inluence on their convictions of duty.
-The progressive agiation of the subject, in our annual Conferences, tends greatly o increase this discouragement.
-Its influence reaches beyond he young men in question, and reacts upon them with fear-Presiding elders, and others, who, in former ul effect. imes, would take these young men by the hand and bring them forward to the Conference, for admission on trial, are now discouraged from any such measures; at least, they do it not with that confidence which formerly gave them great success.
+amongst us; if all whom He calls are prepared for their work, we can have nothing to do but to assign them their labor.
+Because if it be assumed, that the object of the probation is merely to settle the question of a call, it will then follow, that, on the hypothesis, that He calls none who are not prepared, we could not, with propriety, make their graduation. by ordination, to the office and work of the ministry, to depend upon their passing approved annual examinations upon certain preparatory studies in literature and theology. on the hypothesis, that though called, they may not be prepared for usefulness, we subject them to a course of preparatory study, and make their ordination to depend upon their giving evidence of preparation, as well as a call. believed with equal confidence, that a great many of the fruits of our pious labors are called to the work of the ministry, but never obey the call.
+Some refuse by an act of voluntary disobedience.
+But others refuse under the force of circumstances which greatly palliates their error. conscious of a great want of preparation, even for that partial work we propose to assign licentiates in Conference.
+The public opinion, (whether right or wrong, is not the question,) against the practice of entering the Christian ministry, with as little preparation as they feel they have, is daily finding expression in forms, which have a very discouraging influence on their convictions of duty.
+The progressive agitation of the subject, in our annual Conferences, tends greatly to increase this discouragement.
+Its influence reaches beyond the young men in question, and reacts upon them with fearful effect.
+Presiding elders, and others, who, in former times, would take these young men by the hand and bring them forward to the Conference, for admission on trial, are now discouraged from any such measures; at least, they do it not with that confidence which formerly gave them great success.
 The result is, that in the present state of public opinion and practice, the labors of a great many young men, who are called to the ministry, are lost to the church.
-This is truly a serious matter, throughout the whole extent of our work, and especially in Virginia and North Carolina, at this time.
+This is truly a serious matter, throughout the whole extent of our work.

+and especially in Virginia and North Carolina, at this time.
 Fields are multiplying on our hands, to an extent far beyond our ability to supply them with profitable labor, or indeed, with labor of any kind.
-The cause of Christ suffers.
-And if it be true, that He designates, by a call, a sufficient number to supply the fields which His grace has provided; (and who dare say He does not?) a fearful retribution must await us, if these fields are not supplied by reason of our neglect.
-God will give them to other shepherds who will care for his Some remedy should be found, and found speedily, sheep. for this evil.
-The tendency of public opinion is onward.
-It will hardly be in our power to change its direction, even if it were desirable.
-In these circumstances, it is clear, to our mind, that it is the solemn duty of all ministers, and others who could, with propriety, approach such young men, to seek them out, and encourage them to obtain an education.
-Thev are not the less to be valued because their modest sense of deficiency forbids their coming forward, of themselves.
-They should be sought out.
-Their attention should be directed to the facilities they may enjoy at the literary institution of the They should be encouraged to secure them. church.
+The cause of Christ suffers. if it be true, that He designates, by a call, a sufficient number to supply the fields which His grace has provided; (and who dare say He does not?) a fearful retribution must await us, if these fields are not supplied by reason of our neglect.
+God will give them to other shepherds who will care for his sheep.
+Some remedy should be found, and found speedily, for this evil.
+The tendency of public opinion is onward. will hardly be in our power to change its direction, even if it were desirable.
+In these circumstances, it is clear, to our mind, that it is the solemn duty of all ministers, and others who could, with propriety, approach such young men, to seek them out, and encourage them to obtain an education. are not the less to be valued because their modest sense of deficiency forbids their coming forward, of themselves. should be sought out.
+Their attention should be directed to the facilities they may enjoy at the literary institution of the They should be encouraged to secure them.